Use Your Battery Storage Device to Make the Grid More Sustainable

-ConnectedSolutions uses batteries to reduce peak energy use, reducing air pollution and lowering electricity cost.
+ConnectedSolutions sends signals to inverters that control batteries to reduce peak energy use, reduce air pollution, and lower electricity costs.

-You can participate in this program either by installing a battery with a new solar PV system or by adding a battery to an existing solar PV system.
-And, when the time is right, National Grid makes it easy by sending a signal directly to your battery.
+You can participate either by installing a battery storage system controlled by one of the approved inverters below.
+When the time is right, National Grid makes it easy by sending a signal directly to your inverter which controls your battery.